ALEHACKsp/CRZAIMBOT/README.md

 You can't boot from the USB with your bios or you get a black screen and you already try everything?
 Try this: https://www.unknowncheats.me/forum/2859468-post33.html

-# Contact me On Discord : ★Diegø ツ#6299
+# Contact me On Discord : !'★Diegø ツ#6299